rko281/ReStoreForPharo/README.md

  - query-by-example (template queries)
  - customisable Smalltalk-to-SQL conversion

-Full documentation can be found [here](https://drive.google.com/file/d/1nDzLyokK8ZUAJuCh4J_H8MT_f3ZogMxy/view?usp=sharing).
+A complete user manual can be found in the [Documentation folder](Documentation) (or [view online here](https://drive.google.com/file/d/1nDzLyokK8ZUAJuCh4J_H8MT_f3ZogMxy/view?usp=sharing)).
 Please also see the included SUnits for more examples.